mu40/katy/README.md

 # Katy

 Katy is a PyTorch-first toolbox for deep learning in medical image analysis.
-The library is in an early developmental stage.
-Breaking changes may occur without warning.
+It is in early development, and breaking changes may occur without warning.

 ## Ideas